dank4000/security-page/docs/markdown-content original.md

 We retain your usage data for a period of 90 days after your trial.
 All data is then completely removed from the dashboard and server.
 Every user can request the removal of usage data by contacting support.
-Read more about our [privacy policy](https://reallinks1.s3.amazonaws.com/terms/privacy.pdf).
+Read more about our privacy settings at [DOMAIN/privacy](DOMAIN/privacy).

 ## Business continuity and disaster recovery